wilcoxen-courses/e280-sql/README.md

     1. The `check` variable is a tuple whose first entry is the row count.
 Add an `assert` statement that checks to make sure that `ntot` is equal to `check[0]`.

     1. Next we'll convert NYSED's marker for suppressed data, an "s", into NULLs.
+While we're at it, we'll also convert blanks (also missing data) to NULLs.
 Start another `with out_con` block.
 Inside it do the following:

         1. Set `cur` to the result of calling `.execute()` on `out_con` with a triple-quoted string giving a SQL `UPDATE` statement for table `exams` that sets `per_prof` to `NULL` where `per_prof` is `'s'` or `per_prof` is `''` (an empty string).

     1. After the `with` block, add a print statement that prints an appropriate heading and then the value of `ntot`.

-    1. Add another print statement with a heading indicating that it is reporting the number of `'s'` values converted to NULL and the prints `cur.rowcount`.
+    1. Add another print statement with a heading indicating that it is reporting the number of `'s'` and blank values converted to NULL and the prints `cur.rowcount`.

 1. Call the `.close()` method on `in_con`.